tegorman13/Dissertation/md_extract/Dissertation – Full Dissertation.md

 ## Category learning

 In the category learning literature, the constant vs. varied comparison is much less suitable.
 Instead, researchers tend to compare a condition with many repetitions of a few items against condition with fewer repetitions of a wider array of exemplars.
 Much of the earlier work in this sub-area trained subjects on artificial categories, such as dot patterns ([Homa & Vosburgh, 1976](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-homaCategoryBreadthAbstraction1976); [Posner & Keele, 1968](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-posnerGenesisAbstractIdeas1968)), where more varied or distorted training examples were often shown to produce superior generalization when categorizing novel exemplars.
 More recently, researchers have also begun to utilize more realistic stimuli in their experiments.
 Wahlheim et al. ([2012](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-wahlheimMetacognitiveJudgmentsRepetition2012)) conducted one such study.
 In a within-participants design, participants were trained on bird categories with either high repetitions of a few exemplars, or few repetitions of many exemplars.
 Across four different experiments, which were conducted to address an unrelated question on metacognitive judgements, the researchers consistently found that participants generalized better to novel species following training with more unique exemplars (i.e. higher variability), while high repetition training produced significantly better performance categorizing the specific species they had trained on.
-A variability advantage was also found in the relatively complex domain of rock categorization ([Nosofsky, Sanders, & McDaniel, 2018](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-nosofskyTestsExemplarmemoryModel2018)).
+A variability advantage was also found in the relatively complex domain of rock categorization ([Nosofsky et al., 2018](https://tegorman13.github.io/Dissertation/Sections/full.html#ref-nosofskyTestsExemplarmemoryModel2018)).
 For 10 different rock categories, participants were trained with either many repetitions of 3 unique examples of each category, or few repetitions of 9 unique examples, with an equal number of total training trials in each group (the design also included 2 other conditions less amenable to considering the impact of variation).
 The high-variability group, trained with 9 unique examples, showed significantly better generalization performance than the other conditions.
 Moreover, the pattern of results in this study could be nicely accounted for by an extended version of the Generalized Context Model.

 The studies described thus far have studied the benefits of variability by exposing participants to a greater or lesser number of distinct examples during training.
 A distinct sub-literature within the category learning domain has focused much less on benefits derived from varied training, instead emphasizing how increased variability during the learning of a novel category influences how far the category boundary will then be generalized.
 The general approach is to train participants on examples from two categories, with the examples from one of the categories being more dispersed than the other.
 Participants are then tested with novel items located within ambiguous regions of the task space which allow the experimenters to assess whether the difference in variability influences how far participants generalize the category boundaries.